 In addition to usual things that you would expect at any fish market, we saw many exotic sea food items:

-You do not need to take the sea food home and prepare it, but there are many restaurants and vendors that provide oysters and sushi, but also fried and cooked sea food.
+You do not need to take the sea food home and prepare it, as there are many restaurants and vendors which provide oysters and sushi, but also fried and cooked sea food.

 On Christmas Eve 2016, or morning to be precise at 2 am, we visited the Sydney Fish Market again.
 This is a tradition for people in Sydney as the Market opens each year from 5 am on the 23rd of December for its annual 36-hour seafood marathon.
 By the time the market closes at 5 pm on the 24th, the six wet fish retailers serve around 100,000 customers about 700 tonnes of seafood; including 200 tonnes of prawns, 900,000 oysters and everything in between.
 We contributed this year purchasing prawns, tuna, trout and salmon for the holidays.
-The nightly visit is somewhat strange as you don’t expect at that time of the day a crowd in a store:
+The nightly visit is somewhat strange as you wouldn't expect such a large crowd in a store at that time of the day:

 More photos here.